Machine Learning

 Activation Functions¶

-Pros: Solves vanishing gradient, computationally efficient
+Function: Pros: Solves vanishing gradient, computationally efficient Cons: Dies for negative inputs

-Pros: Outputs between 0 and 1
+Function: Pros: Outputs between 0 and 1 Cons: Vanishing gradients

-Property: Outputs sum to 1
+Function: Use: Multi-class classification output Property: Outputs sum to 1

 Loss Functions¶